Covid-19 Action Fund winners: BAME communities

-Alvin will use his grant on behalf of the group to set up the UK's first non-profit dedicated to addressing racism towards people of ESEA heritage.
+Alvin will use his grant to set up the UK's first non-profit dedicated to addressing racism towards people of ESEA heritage.
 The non-profit will be led by people with lived experience of the problem and will provide support to victims of hate crime, including a hotline service and a peer support group.
 It will also connect with local community organisations for joined-up action and will conduct research to build knowledge, lobby the government and inform policy.
 Alvin hopes that the group will tackle the rise in hate crime and also underlying structural inequalities and racism in British society.
 Alvin's Churchill Fellowship to the USA in 2014 explored how community leaders are transforming the lives of the socially excluded, and was supported by the National Council for Voluntary Youth Services.

 Anita Shervington: engaging Black communities in science and health topics

 This year has seen a surge in the online circulation of misinformation about the coronavirus crisis, increasing public fear and uncertainty about what and whom to trust.
 For many, distinguishing between the various claims can be a challenge.
 It is important to provide access to research in relatable formats, and opportunities to engage in dialogue with trusted experts, so that the public is well-informed.